pzybak/Mad-Minute-Remaster/README.md

 ## Roadmap/Planned Features
 * Higher resolution images
-* Ability to add titles/instructions for students at the top of the page
+* Ability to add instructions for students at the top of the page
 * Ability to add multiple answer fields for each note (to allow students to write in positions/fingerings/accidentals/etc)
 * UI and formatting improvements